Matt-Santos/Matt-Santos/README.md

 # 👋 &nbsp;Hi there

-I am an electrical engineer based in Toronto, Canada.
-I enjoy working on projects that solve unique problems.
-I love combining my hobbies like electronics design, 3D printing and coding into various projects with RaspberryPi's, Arduinos, or dedicated PIC MCUs.
-Slightly obsessed with Home Automation and Home Labs.
+I specialize in designing and optimizing electrical devices.
+This provides me with opportunities to solve unique challenges and investigate anomalies in existing systems.
+I also love combining my work experience with my hobbies like 3D printing, woodworking, and programing into various personal projects with RaspberryPi's, Arduinos, or dedicated PIC MCUs.
 Feel free to [email me](mailto:matthewsantos@ieee.org) any time or find me on [Linkedin](https://www.linkedin.com/in/matthewjsantos).
 You can also check out my website at [Matt-Santos.github.io](https://Matt-Santos.github.io).

 ## 🧰 &nbsp;My toolbox

-**Programing Languages**
+### **Programing Languages**

 <p>
 	<img alt="C" src="https://raw.githubusercontent.com/devicons/devicon/refs/heads/master/icons/c/c-original.svg" height="50"/>